 Even from a distance you can see that Gökyurt village is a unique place.
 From the access road, you can admire the settlement, located on a stony hillside, surrounded by natural stone spires instead of defensive walls.
 However, the biggest attraction of Kilistra is hidden from the eyes of passers-by.
 These are rooms carved into the rock, which are still used by Gökyurt residents.

 Kilistra was most probably founded in the Hellenistic period, in the 2nd century BC.
-Its development was boosted by the favorable location, right on the so-called Royal Road.
+Its development was boosted by the favourable location, right on the so-called Royal Road.
 This ancient highway was built by the Persian king Darius the Great in the 5th century BC to facilitate communication throughout his empire from Susa to Sardis.
-This road led through Kilistra to the west, to Antioch of Pisidia, which was visited during the first missionary journey by St. Pau.
-Because of this fact some researchers speculate that he also visited Kilistra.
+This road led through Kilistra to the west, to Antioch of Pisidia, which was visited during the first missionary journey by St. Paul.
+Because of this fact, some researchers speculate that he also visited Kilistra.
 However, these speculations have not been confirmed so far, and the distance between both places (over 150 km) makes the spontaneous visit of the Apostle in Kilistra very doubtful.

 The settlement flourished during the Roman period.
 An epitaph from these times was found in the area of the village, cleverly used by modern residents as a threshold of the house.
 Thanks to this finding the researchers were able to confirm the ancient name of the settlement.
 In the Byzantine era in Kilistra, the system of houses carved into the rock was expanded, connecting the rooms with the system of corridors into an underground city.
 This system is reminiscent of similar settlements, which existed in Cappadocia.